Using tone to create voice

 If you don’t believe in the power of something, it’s difficult for you to write to sell it.
 However, a satisfied customer is the best testimonial.
 Translate that energy into your writing.
 Don’t think about sentence structure or word choice; just express yourself authentically with the power of the words.

 Arguing a point.
 Write down all the points you’d make in an argument the way you’d do if you were actually arguing.
 Challenge your own points and try to argue back against them the best way you know how to.

-The trick to coming up with a persuasive voice is to know where the holes in your argument are so that you can avoid them.
+The trick to coming up with a persuasive voice is knowing where the holes in your argument are so you can avoid them.
 You can come back to clarify and support later, but for now, you want the points to come out in your own voice.

 Think about trying to capture and maintain the attention of your typical six-year-old with just the power of words.
 Do that in your natural voice, write like that, and you’ll produce instructive content that is also loved and shared.

 Imagine that you’re having coffee with a friend.
 Imagine that they ask how you’ve been or you’re explaining something you know well enough to simplify.
 This is how you should write.

 [Read: The Problem Solving Process]

 Writing to entertain.
 Entertaining writing is a natural channel for your author’s voice.
 What I mean by this is that entertainment is the realm of fiction and creative writing.
 It’s the area that many of us think of when it comes to writing.